markvincevarga/DunMaoSSSP/README.md

 # A Fast SSSP

+> BMSSP (Bounded Multi-Source Shortest Path) or?
+Dun-Mal et al?
+I dunno what they want to call it.

 <!-- [![Rust](https://img.shields.io/badge/rust-stable-brightgreen.svg)](https://www.rust-lang.org/) -->

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 A naive Rust implementation of the _breakthrough?_ deterministic algorithm for Single-Source Shortest Paths (SSSP) that breaks the O(m + n log n) sorting barrier on directed graphs.
 This is based on the paper ["Breaking the Sorting Barrier for Directed Single-Source Shortest Paths"](https://arxiv.org/abs/2504.17033) by Duan, Mao, Mao, Shu, and Yin (2025).

 It achieves **O(m log^(2/3) n)** time complexity for SSSP on directed graphs with real non-negative edge weights in the comparison-addition model.